Bailiffs at the Door

-Enforcement agents (Bailiffs) visiting a business premise should ensure they then observe at all times any measures that the
+Enforcement agents (Bailiffs) visiting a business premises should ensure they observe at all times any measures that the

-the business has in place to ensure the safety of customers and workers.
-For further guidance view Working safely during COVID-19: enforcement
+Business has in place to ensure the safety of customers and workers.
+For further guidance, view COVID enforcement guidance.

 Using your home as a Registered Office and Bailiff?

-Nominating your company’s registered office at your home means you risk bailiff turning up!
-Therefore it is advisable to re think this to avoid stress in that eventuality happening.
-Bailiffs may only enter a residential property by normal modes of entry and may not use force to enter.
+Nominating your company’s registered office at your home means you risk a bailiff turning up!
+Therefore, it is advisable to rethink this to avoid stress in that eventuality.
+Bailiffs may only enter a residential property by normal entry modes and may not use force to enter.

 Available Help For Limited Companies?

 Options exist, however, depending on what situation exists.
-Wishing to continue trading, when unable to agree on a payment plan with a bailiff (acting on behalf of your creditor) a company voluntary arrangement possibly maybe your best option.
-However, If your cashflow will not fund repayments or you prefer to either restart or close your business.
+Wishing to continue trading, a voluntary arrangement maybe your best option when you cannot agree on a payment plan with a bailiff (acting on behalf of your creditor).
+However, If your cash flow will not fund repayments, or you prefer to restart or close your business.
 Then other options are available.
 Contact HBG Advisory business rescue experts for further help.

-Negotiating an affordable repayment plan is then vital.
-Ensure you deal with bailiffs and any deal remains reasonable and achievable.
+Negotiating an affordable repayment plan is therefore vital.
+Ensure you deal with bailiffs, and any deal remains reasonable and achievable.
 A missed payment may mean they may seize the listed items and send them to auction for sale.

-If in doubt ensure you seek professional help.
+If in doubt, seek professional help.
 Consult as soon as possible with a licensed insolvency practitioner to ensure stopping bailiffs.
-Contact HBG Advisory on 0800 612 5448.
-Company debt advice assured.
+Contact HBG Advisory on 0330 056 3120.
+Trusted Company debt advice.

 For further help, meet The Team, AT HBG Advisory.